 A Framework for Climate Change Adaptation in Hawaii

-While the Working Group supports the development of suitable adaptation strategies that reduce losses (e.g., economic, social, and environmental) associated with climate change impacts, they realized that there were no guidelines on how the State of Hawaii could plan for adaptation.
-To facilitate state, local, and federal agencies, policymakers, and business and community leaders to plan ahead for climate change vulnerabilities, the ORMP Working Group proposed a framework for adaptation planning in Hawaii (A Framework for Climate Change Adaptation in Hawaii).
-The framework is intended to help the State of Hawaii develop plans and make informed decisions on climate change adaptation.
+During the development of the 2006 ORMP, the Working Group realized that there were no guidelines on how the state could plan for adaptation.
+To facilitate this process, the ORMP Working Group proposed A Framework for Climate Change Adaptation in Hawaii, intended to help the state develop plans and make informed decisions on climate change adaptation.

 Outcomes and Conclusions

-Kershner, J. (2010).
-A Framework for Climate Change Adaptation in Hawaii [Case study on a project of the Center for Island Climate Adaptation and Policy (ICAP) and Hawaii Coastal Zone Management Program].
+Kershner, J. (2020).
+A Framework for Climate Change Adaptation in Hawai‘i [Case study on a project of the Center for Island Climate Adaptation and Policy and Hawai‘i Coastal Zone Management Program].
+Version 2.0.
 Product of EcoAdapt’s State of Adaptation Program.
-Retrieved from CAKE: http://www.cakex.org/case-studies/framework-climate-change-adaptation-ha...
-(Last updated December 2010)
+Retrieved from CAKE: https://www.cakex.org/case-studies/framework-climate-change-adaptation-hawaii (Last updated December 2010)